AdobeDocs/experience-manager-64.en/help/assets/managing-multiple-assets.md

 contentOwner: AG
 ---

-# Managing Multiple Assets and Collections {#managing-multiple-assets-and-collections}
+# Manage multiple assets and collections {#managing-multiple-assets-and-collections}

 Learn how to edit the metadata of multiple assets and collections simultaneously to quickly propagate common metadata changes.